Law and Postcolonial Theory

 On completion of the module, students will be able to:

-- Demonstrate a solid grasp over the theoretical trajectories of post-colonial theory, and their influence on the development post-colonial legal theory;
+- Demonstrate a solid grasp over the theoretical trajectories of post-colonial theory and their influence on the development of post-colonial legal theory;

 - Illustrate their understanding of post-colonial theory by considering how the interpretation of specific historical events can contribute to the development of critical legal scholarship and legal history.

 - Coursework: 100% (5000 words)

 Not all coursework can be resubmitted for this module.

 This is an indicative list and may vary from year to year:

 - Jacques Derrida, “The Mystical Foundations of Authority” in Acts of Religion ed Gil Anidjar (2001)

 - Dipesh Chakrabarty, Provincialising Europe: Postcolonial Thought and Historical Difference (2000) chapter 1-4